 - B. Replace, intergovernmental and private contractor "cost plus" reimbursement agreements, which reward inefficiency, with fixed price contracts that reward cost reduction and have penalties for poor performance.
 Joint Federal state programs should require states to use jointly developed reporting and data exchange software programs to take advantage of economies of scale in development, and facilitate easy exchange of program data. - C. Put a greater emphasis on analyzing the broader long-term economic impacts of all legislation and budget allocations prior to adoption.
 Too often legislation is crafted to look revenue positive during the 10 year scoring period without considering longer term revenue consequences.
-A perfect example was Congress using the short term tax revenue from allowing the conversion of taxable IRAs to Roth IRAs to "pay for" the Bush tax cuts, without considering the long term loss of tax revenue.
-Revenue scoring also often focuses only on estimated federal tax revenue changes without adequate consideration of the direct governmental program and administrative costs and additional private sector compliance costs which reduce economic productivity. - D. Develop a stronger and more detailed 10 year running budget and revenue plan for the federal government with a congressionally adopted policy to keep expenditures below projected revenues over the 10 year period with a goal to reduce the national debt below 60% of GDP by 2025.
+A perfect example was Congress using the short term tax revenue from allowing the conversion of taxable IRAs to Roth IRAs to "pay for" the Bush era tax cuts, without considering the long term loss of tax revenue.
+Revenue scoring also often focuses only on estimated federal tax revenue changes, without adequate consideration of the direct governmental program and administrative costs and additional private sector compliance costs which reduce economic productivity.
+We support the bills that have been introduced in this Congress to require analysis of long-term budget impact on major tax and expenditure legislation. - D. Develop a stronger and more detailed 10 year running budget and revenue plan for the federal government with a congressionally adopted policy to keep expenditures below projected revenues over the 10 year period with a goal to reduce the national debt below 60% of GDP by 2025.
 This is a better way to control expenditures than "Balanced budget Amendments" that restrict recovery options in true economic emergencies. - E. Using the 10 year budget plan as a base, assure that annual budgets and appropriations are evaluated by the Congress and approved prior to the start of each fiscal year.
 This would allow agencies to more efficiently make transitions needed for future funding and program changes and prevent future government shutdowns.
 Doing this will require catching up on the budgeting and appropriations process and making it a top priority at the start of every congressional session.
-The recent habit of not passing agency budgets until well after the start of a budget year shows a basic lack of proper control over the budget and expenditure process, and encourages wasteful spending and program disruption.
+The recent failure to pass agency budgets until well after the start of a budget year demonstrates a basic lack of proper control over the budget and expenditure process, and encourages wasteful spending and program disruption.
 The government should also search for and reclaim unused prior year grants and revenue sharing expenditures and reapply the funds in current budgets. - F. When short-term economic stimulus or "emergency" deficit spending is needed to help the economy through cyclical downturns, wars, or natural disasters, Congress should provide a source of offsetting revenue later in the 10 year budget planning period.
 The focus of any short term economic stimulus incentives should also be on creating long-term jobs that are likely to continue beyond the funding period.